nuitrcs/linking-vscode-to-llms-workshop/README.md

 Marketplace link: https://marketplace.visualstudio.com/items?itemName=Continue.continue

-Continue will add a new icon to your left sidebar (a broken octogon logo).
+Continue will add a new icon to your left sidebar (a broken octagon logo).
 You'll configure it to use your local Ollama models in a later step.

 ### D.2 Connect Ollama to Continue